 What to bring for Army Basic Training

-- Three sets of underwear (white)
+- Three sets of underwear (white, black or neutral)

 During Army basic training you’ll be securing your belongings everyday in a wall or fool locker – if not you’ll suffer the consequences.

 - One lock (combination or padlock with two keys).
 Additional locks can be purchased at the PX.